FairwindsOps/rok8s-scripts/README.md

 ## Orbs

 CircleCI has introduced the concept of reusable config in the form of [Orbs](https://circleci.com/orbs/).
-As of rok8s-scripts v9.0.0, ReactiveOps publishes an orb called `reactiveops/rok8s-scripts` in order to provide easier configuration inside of CircleCI.
+As of rok8s-scripts v9.0.0, Fairwinds publishes an orb called `fairwinds/rok8s-scripts` in order to provide easier configuration inside of CircleCI.

 ## Further Reading